craftcms/cms/docs/templating/includejs.md

 # `{% includeJs %}`

-{intro} This tag will queue up a Javascript snippet for inclusion on the page.
+This tag will queue up a Javascript snippet for inclusion on the page.

 ```twig
 {% set myJs %}